-- Exclusions.
+Exclusions.
 Like most insurance policies, your commercial car insurance policy may have exclusions.
-This may include intentional damage, improperly licensed drivers, specific driving activities or areas.
+This may include intentional damage, improperly licensed drivers, specific driving activities or restricted areas.

-- Car insurance for non-employees and hired vehicles.
-Unless you purchase the add-on, you might not have cover when driving vehicles not owned by your company.
+Coverage for non-employees and hired vehicles.
+Unless you purchase the add on, you might not have coverage when driving vehicles not owned by your company.

-- Cargo.
-Find out if cargo is covered by a standard commercial car insurance policy or if you need additional cargo cover.
+Cargo.
+Find out if cargo is covered by a standard commercial car insurance policy or if you need additional cargo coverage.

-- Insurance limits.
-Limits vary, so make sure your policy meets state and industry minimums.
+Coverage limits.
+Coverage limits vary, so make sure your policy meets provincial/territorial and industry minimums.

-- Licence status.
-Ensure that all drivers have the right licence status and that their licence is up to date, otherwise you may be denied cover.
+License status.
+Ensure that all drivers have the right license status and that their license is up to date, otherwise you may be denied coverage.